albertkun/21S-ASIAAM-191A/readme.md

 ### Lab Requirements

-Lab assignments will require use of a text-based coding environment, such as Microsoft Visual Studio Code in addition to QGIS (an open-source desktop GIS software).
+Lab assignments will require [Microsoft Visual Studio Code](https://code.visualstudio.com) in addition to [Git](https://git-scm.com/).
+[Firefox](https://www.mozilla.org/en-US/firefox/new/), a modern web-browser with built-in debugging is highly recommended.
+[QGIS](https://www.qgis.org/) (open-source desktop GIS software) will be used for introducing GIS.
+Use of other software is allowed but not supported (i.e. you are on your own to troubleshoot).

 Please be sure to have required software installed prior to lab sessions.
 Reach out if there are any installation issues or concerns before labs.

 ### Lab Assistance